Vs. (video game)

-Vs. is a PlayStation video game developed by Polygon Magic and published by THQ in 1997.
-The game, a 3D fighter, features 20 polygonal, gang-based characters (designed by former Marvel Comics artist Kurtis Fujita) brawling in a two-dimensional environment.
+Vs. is a 1997 3D fighting video game for the PlayStation, developed by Polygon Magic and published by THQ.
+It is an American localized and reworked version of Fighters' Impact by Japanese publisher Taito.
+Vs. features 20 gang-based characters, designed by former Marvel Comics artist Kurtis Fujita, brawling in a two-dimensional environment.
 Players select different members of each gang to fight rival gangs on their respective turfs.

-The title is a port and an American localized version of Fighters' Impact, which was released only on the Japanese PlayStation and in Japanese arcades.
-It retained the game engine, most of the play mechanics, and some animations and other elements, but introduced an entirely new lineup of characters, new arenas, and a soundtrack of licensed music.
-It was met with an underwhelming critical response, being said to offer little new over the recent top-tier games in the fighting genre, and dropped into obscurity.
+Vs. was met with an underwhelming critical response, being said to offer little new over the recent top-tier games in the fighting genre, and dropped into obscurity.

 Gameplay

 Players select a game mode to play then select one of the sixteen initially available fighters based on American gang stereotypes.
 Each fighter represents one of four different street gangs.
 Four bosses become available for selection upon certain conditions being met.
 Twelve different arenas based on real-life locations are used for combat.
 Fighting styles used include karate, aikido and kung fu.